pearcebergh/DCSLiveryManager/README.md

 `exit` cleanly exits the DCSLM program.

 # Issues
 Any issues you find, or liveries that fail to install from DCS User Files, can be reported to the issues panel on the DCS Livery Manager github site.
+You can also post in the [DCS Livery Manager thread](https://forums.eagle.ru/topic/286346-dcs-livery-manager/) on the Eagle Dynamics forum.

 # F.A.Q.
 ## I already had liveries installed before I used DCSLM, why aren't they showing up?